Deeman2014/Open_edX_Windows7_Installation/opsys.rst

 To install the Client for Network File System (NFS) service, we can do the following:

-1. Click the Start button at the bottom left of the Windows Start menu, find "Control Panel" on the right side of the Menu Selection Panel, and CLICK THAT:
+1. Click the Start button at the bottom left of the Windows Start menu, find "Control Panel" on the right side of the Menu Selection Panel, and CLICK it:
      .. image:: ./_static/Windows_7_Start_Menu_Control_Panel.png

 |
-2. Within the Control Panel, find the "Programs and Features" selection, and CLICK that:
+2. Within the Control Panel, find the "Programs and Features" selection, and CLICK it:
      .. image:: ./_static/Windows_7_Control_Panel.png

 |
-3. Within the Programs and Features, find the "Turn Windows features on or off" selection, on the left panel, and CLICK that:
+3. Within the Programs and Features, find the "Turn Windows features on or off" selection, on the left panel, and CLICK it:
      .. image:: ./_static/Windows_7_Programs_Features.png

 |